RTEMS/rtems-docs/eng/req/items.rst

 Requirement Validation Item Type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This type refines the :ref:`SpecTypeRootItemType` though the ``type`` attribute if the value is ``validation``.
+This type refines the :ref:`SpecTypeRootItemType` through the ``type`` attribute if the value is ``validation``.
 This set of attributes provides a requirement validation evidence.
 The item shall have exactly one link to the validated requirement with the :ref:`SpecTypeRequirementValidationLinkRole`.
 All explicit attributes shall be specified.
 The explicit attributes for this type are:

 method
     The attribute value shall be a :ref:`SpecTypeRequirementValidationMethod`.